Anubis

 Anubis was depicted in black, a color that symbolized regeneration, life, the soil of the Nile River, and the discoloration of the corpse after embalming.
-Anubis is associated with his brother Wepwawet, another Egyptian god portrayed with a dog's head or in canine form, but with grey or white fur.
+Anubis is associated with Wepwawet, another Egyptian god portrayed with a dog's head or in canine form, but with grey or white fur.
 Historians assume that the two figures were eventually combined.
-Anubis' female counterpart is Anput.
+Anubis's female counterpart is Anput.
 His daughter is the serpent goddess Kebechet.